+Checklist for the Day Before the Distribution
-- I The team leader should brief the core distribution team on the following: - The number and type of items to be distributed per household. - Each team members' specific role during the distribution. - The distribution process (a walk-through of the site). - The start and end times each day, as well as any breaks (i.e. lunch), as agreed beforehand. - The complaints mechanism. - How issues or concerns should be raised throughout the day. - Means for feedback on the process; e.g. evening meetings to discuss how the distribution is going, any issues, gaps, etc.

-Ensure organisers have the necessary enrolment lists for the first day of the distribution.

-D Ensure that all team members have functional communications equipment (VHF radio, mobile phones, etc.), and that all team members know how to reach each other.

-□ Ensure that all needed local staff including daily labour have been identified and are aware of responsibilities and start/end times each day.

-□ Confirm that the beneficiaries have been notified of the distribution, as per the plan.

-□ If possible, pre-position all supplies in the right quantities at the distribution site (or nearby); the distribution organisation may need to hire security to watch the items overnight.

-□ Have the following items ready for the distribution (as needed):

-- Drinkable water for the distribution team

-- First Aid Kit
+☐ The team leader should brief the core distribution team on the following:

+The number and type of items to be distributed per household.
+Each team members' specific role during the distribution.
+The distribution process (a walk-through of the site).
+The start and end times each day, as well as any breaks (i.e. lunch), as agreed beforehand.
+The complaints mechanism.
+How issues or concerns should be raised throughout the day.
+Means for feedback on the process; e.g. evening meetings to discuss how the distribution i going, any issues, gaps, etc. ☐ Ensure organisers have the necessary enrolment lists for the first day of the distribution.
+Ensure that all team members have functional communications equipment (VHF radio, mobile phones, etc.), and that all team members know how to reach each other. $\hfill \square$ Ensure that all needed local staff including daily labour have been identified and are aware of responsibilities and start/end times each day. $\hfill\square$ Confirm that the beneficiaries have been notified of the distribution, as per the plan. ☐ If possible, pre-position all supplies in the right quantities at the distribution site (or nearby); the distribution organisation may need to hire security to watch the items overnight. ☐ Have the following items ready for the distribution (as needed): Drinkable water for the distribution team First Aid Kit Ink pad Cutter/knives (for stock) Megaphone (if needed) Pens Masking tape/extra rope Flag or visibility materials, if available Vests or arm bands for casual workers Empty enrolment forms, if applicable A hole punch Table and chairs for staff and vulnerable people
-- Ink pad

-- Cutter/knives (for stock)

-- Megaphone (if needed)

-- Pens

-- Masking tape/extra rope

-- Flag or visibility materials, if available

-- Vests or arm bands for casual workers

-- Empty enrolment forms, if applicable

-- A hole punch

-- Table and chairs for staff and vulnerable people

-If applicable, ensure that vehicles are filled with fuel and in good working order.

-If applicable, ensure that the equipment above has been loaded into the vehicles.